nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 ## Version history

-- Added in version 1.0.0.
+1. Added in version 1.0.0.
+Added support for binary types in version 3.8.0.
-- Added support for binary types in version 3.8.0.
+2. Added in version 1.0.0.
+Added support for binary types in version 3.8.0.
+3. Added in version 1.0.0.
+4. Added in version 3.11.0.
+5. Added in version 1.0.0.